 In 1942, when Harry Klinefelter identified 9 men with similar characteristics – they were tall (around six feet), had small testes, were unable to produce sperm, had sparse facial and body hair and had gynaecomastia.
 The syndrome he identified was given his name.

-In 1959, Patricia Jacobs identified that men who had Klinefelter’s Syndrome had a chromosome pattern, or karyotype, 47,XXY – or often referred to as XXY.
+In 1959, Patricia Jacobs identified that men who had Klinefelter’s Syndrome had a chromosome pattern, or karyotype, 47,XXY – often referred to as XXY.

 However isn’t quite that simple.

 It now known that some men who have the symptoms of Klinefelter’s Syndrome have the 46,XY karyotype ie no extra chromosome.

 It has also been documented that a few women are XXY.
 They couldn’t be described as having KS as the symptoms are irrelevant to them.

 So XXY and KS are similar, but not always interchangeable and XXY is not always a ‘male’ thing.

 It has been suggested that, as the symptoms which Harry Klinefelter originally observed are relevant only to adults, then one should not refer to children as having the syndrome – their condition should be referred to as XXY.